How to Calculate the Day of the Week

 For example, 93 % 7 = 2, 23 % 7 = 2, then (2+2+1+3+3) % 7 = 4.

-then for any date in 2025 you only need:
+then for any date in 2026 the formula simplifies to:

 (4 + M + D) % 7